ben-xD/talkdash/README.md

   - Store questions, and cluster based on category/relevance.
 Use vectorize vector database.
   - Filter messages for safety.
 - Set up turbo, eslint and prettier
+- Consider: Compile to ESM, not CJS (libraries like chalk@5 and is-inside-container/is-docker don't support CJS).

 ## Performance?
 - Need performance?